Protecting Victims of Accidents Caused by Truck Defects

 A trusted authority in personal injury cases involving defective truck parts

-Plaxen & Adler, P.A. is proud to serve clients throughout the state of Maryland.
+Plaxen Adler Muncy, P.A. is proud to serve clients throughout the state of Maryland.
 If you or your loved one was injured in an accident as a result of a defective or faulty truck part, we have the skills, experience and resources you want on your side.
 Please call 410-730-7737 or contact us online to schedule a free initial consultation.